PowerLoom/docs/docs/build-with-powerloom/devnet/FAQs.md

 Yes, you can run the setup in different languages.
 The Snapshotter node is a complex system with multiple components written in different languages.
 Pooler is a Python program, while Audit Protocol is coded in Go.
 Since Pooler and Audit Protocol communicate via RabbitMQ, either component can be ported to different languages, making the Snapshotter node accessible to developers unfamiliar with Python or Go.

 ### What is the purpose of the PROTOCOL_STATE_CONTRACT variable?
-This variable specifies the protocol state's contract address, which depends on the Epoch size.
-Currently, there are options for Epoch sizes of 1 and 10, allowing developers to experiment with different use cases.
+This PROTOCOL_STATE_CONTRACT variable specifies the protocol state's contract address.
+Different protocol state contracts depend on the data source contract's chain and the Epoch size of that chain that developers prefer.

+Currently, there are options for Epoch sizes of 1 and 10, where epoch size 1 is better for real-time use cases, while 10 is more suitable for aggregated dataset use cases like data dashboards, giving developers the flexibility to experiment with different scenarios.

 ### What is the Relayer Host?
-The Relayer Host is the relayer URL for the Powerloom Protocol Chain.
-The relayer is a node within a decentralized network responsible for relaying or forwarding messages, transactions, or data between different participants.
-Relayers play a crucial role in facilitating communication and interoperability.
+The Relayer Host is the URL for the relayer, a specialized node within the decentralized network, used in the Powerloom Protocol Chain.
+Powerloom operates relayers that handle transactions that submit snapshots to the protocol state contract on behalf of snapshotter nodes.
+This ensures they do not have to spend gas fees to submit snapshots on the Powerloom protocol chain, aka Prost.

 ### How do I check if my node is running?
 To check if your node is running actively, navigate to the [Devnet Dashboard](https://devnet-mint.powerloom.dev/dashboard).
 Click the "Check Node Status" button to refresh & check the status.